mendix/docs/content/en/docs/refguide/version-control/using-version-control-in-studio-pro/merge-algorithm.md

 At any time, you can also choose to abort conflict resolution by clicking the **Cancel** button.
 The conflict will remain, and you can resolve it later.

-#### 4.2 Using Whole Documents
+### 4.2 Using Whole Documents

-You can resolve conflicted documents also by using either:
+You can resolve conflicted documents too.
+There are two cause for document conflicts:

+1. One person deletes a document and the other makes a change inside that document.
+2. Both people move a document but to different places in the app tree.

+The involved document is marked as conflicted and you can see the reason in the details column of the **Changes** pane.
+You can resolve the conflict by one of the following:

-* Resolve conflict using my whole document - while merging it will resolve all conflicts in this document using your work
+* using my whole document - while merging it will resolve all conflicts in this document using your work
-* Resolve conflict using theirs whole document - while merging it will resolve all conflicts in this document using server changes
+* using theirs whole document - while merging it will resolve all conflicts in this document using server changes

 {{% alert color="warning" %}}
-Remember that during rebase Mine and Theirs are switched.
+Remember that Mine and Theirs are different, depending on whether you are using rebase or merge commit.
 {{% /alert %}}

 {{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/combining_changes/Conflicts/Interactive_Merge.png" alt="Interactive Merge" >}}

+{{% alert color="info" %}}
+If a whole folder (or module) was *deleted* and another person changes a document inside that folder, the folder/module is restored and also marked as conflicted.
+This way you know that the intention was to delete that folder but it has been restored to show you the context of the changed document.
+{{% /alert %}}